magento/devdocs/guides/v2.0/cloud/trouble/trouble-crypt-key-variable.md

 To verify and update the encryption key environment variable:

-1. SSH to each of the Cloud environments: development or Integration, Staging, and Production.
+1. SSH to each of the Cloud environments: Integration, Staging, and Production.

         magento-cloud environment:ssh
 2. Open `app/etc/env.php` in a text editor.